+In this section we show two strategies that reduce the computational time of the shortcut.
+First we modify the ordering of the statistics used to define the path in Section \ref{equivalence} and the branching in Section \ref{babintr}; then we introduce truncated test statistics.

+Both the path and the branching are constructed sorting the indices as in \eqref{permpath1} and \eqref{permpath2}, with the intuition that a small observed value $t_i$ corresponds to a hypothesis that is less likely to be rejected.
+This heuristic choice may be improved if we relate the observed value with all the permuted ones, i.e., if we sort $t_i - \text{mean}(t_i^\pi)$ instead of $t_i$.
+This modification proved to be slightly more efficient.

-In the worst case, the single-step shortcut has a complexity of order $Bm\log(m)$, and the iterative shortcut converges to closed testing after $m$ steps.
-In this Section, we argue that this complexity is much reduced if the method is applied to truncated statistics, as it allows to shrink the effective total number of hypotheses from $m$ to $m'\in\{s,\ldots,m\}$.
+Subsequently, recall that the computational complexity of the shortcut increases with $m$.
+We argue that this complexity is much reduced if the method is applied to truncated statistics, as it allows to shrink the effective total number of hypotheses from $m$ to $m'\in\{s,\ldots,m\}$.
 In practice, with large $B$, $m'$ is obtained by taking all statistics in $S$, and only the non-truncated observed statistics in $M\setminus S$.